Applications are closed for 2019.

-The Advancing Research & Practice in the Retail Environment (ASPiRE) Center is pleased to announce its dissemination and implementation (D&I) pilot research program for the 2019-2020 grant cycle.
-The purpose of the program is to advance D&I science and build capacity for D&I research in evidence-based tobacco retail policy.
+The purpose of the Advancing Research & Practice in the Retail Environment (ASPiRE) Dissemination & Implementation (D&I) pilot research program is to advance D&I science and build capacity for D&I research in evidence-based tobacco retail policy.

 Applicants may be faculty members, post-doctoral trainees with a faculty sponsor, or ASPiRE Community Advisory Board members working with a University partner.
 Applicants may have a current or previous working relationship with the ASPiRE researchers or CAB members, or may be new collaborators from the ASPiRE institutions (Stanford University, University of North Carolina, and Washington University in St. Louis).